ku/tsv-i18njs/README.md

   ./
 ```

-You can obtain the TSV URL by following menu `[File] → [Publish to the web]` on Google Sheets.

-The command generates i18n-js style translation files ready to use with i18n-js in current directory.
+It generates i18n-js style translation files ready to use with i18n-js in current directory.

 ```javascript
 const I18n = require("i18n-js")